littlejo/killerkoda-labs/aya-dev/aya-first-maps/first-map/step3/text.md

 so the type of buf is `*mut [u8; LEN_MAX_PATH]`.
 It's quite different from previously.

 You need to deference this variable.
-So you have add a `*` to buf.
+So you have add a `*` to `buf`.
 For that, you need to modify this line :
 ```rust
 let filename_bytes = bpf_probe_read_user_str_bytes(filename_src_addr, &mut buf)?;
 ```